FractalEncrypt/BIP39_Puzzle_Asanoah/README.md

 Each set has no repeated words, and there are no duplicate sets within each file.
 I did combine the sets into a single file and checked for duplicates and came up with 131,000 unique valid sets out of 240,000.

-You cna verify this by running Valid_Sets_1-4.txt against VerifySets.py
+You can verify this by running Valid_Sets_1-4.txt against VerifySets.py

 # VerifySets.py
 A simple script to verify if a txt file containing valid 12-word sets comtains any duplicate sets.